hsarfraz/llm-Inference/README.md

 Large language models (LLMs) are a powerful tool with the potential to revolutionize a wide range of industries.
 However, deploying and managing LLMs can be a complex and challenging task.
 This repo provides ready to use implemention details, ready built containers to perform LLMs in an on-premise environment.

-## Inference using Huggingface TGI
-## Custom Inference Server with REST APIs

 # Inference using Huggingface TGI
 Three tier architecture for llm inference is used to perform on premise deployment.
 This architecture allows greater flexibility and agility.
 It is assumed that on premise hosting infrastructure is behind firewalls with no outbound connectivity to internet as part of security policies.

 ### The three tiers consists of following:
-1: Backend llm inference server – huggingface TGI server
+1: Backend llm inference server – Huggingface TGI server
 2: Web application server
 3: Front-end using web browser